GKatsagannis/RepSE-CBAMNet/README.md

 1. Rename the folder to RGELAN (if it's not already named like that).
 2. Upload it to your Google Drive (MyDrive).

-Download both datasets from [IEEEDataPort](https://ieee-dataport.org/documents/brain-tumor-mri-dataset).
+Download the Br35H and figshare datasets from [IEEEDataPort](https://ieee-dataport.org/documents/brain-tumor-mri-dataset).
+From now on Br35H will be refered to as the First Dataset and figshare as the Second Datase.

 ## For the First Dataset
 Download the dataset from the provided link.